lfinmauritius/n8n-nodes-centreon/README.md

 - Authenticate with the Centreon API (login/token)
 - Create downtimes (maintenance windows) for hosts and services
+- Create hosts or services
-- List existing downtimes
+- List existing hosts or services
-- Delete downtimes
+- Acknowldge hosts or services
 - Full support for API parameters (duration, type, comments, etc.)

 ## Prerequisites

 - **n8n** v0.200.0 or higher
 - **Centreon** v22.10 or higher
-- A Centreon API user with the required permissions
+- A Centreon API user with the required permissions (ACL and rights on Realtime API and configuration API)

 ## Installation